dev-guys-unisa/ContestCognitiveRobotics2020/README.md

 echo 'export DYLD_LIBRARY_PATH=${DYLD_LIBRARY_PATH}:$D/lib' >> devel/setup.bash
 source devel/setup.bash
 ```
+*Recall that it is necessary to link these two variables to the downloaded NaoQi SDK.*

 #### Pepper Launch

 Now it is possible to launch a live demo to see Pepper's behavior live.
-We have decided to integrate the ```pepper_bringup``` command into a launch file built for our purpose so as to avoid endlessly opening and spawning terminal windows.
+To make things easier to run, we have decided to integrate the ```pepper_bringup``` command into a launch file built for our purpose so as to avoid endlessly opening and spawning terminal windows.
 The only thing to do, in fact, is to run the following command:
 ```shell
 roslaunch pepper_launch pepper.launch pip:=*ipaddress* nao_ip:=*ipaddress*
 ```
+As described in the related launch package this command will take care of launching all the nodes needed to run the demo without problems.
+Then every node foreseen by the architecture described above will be called.

 *Be Careful: Instead of ```*ipaddress*``` enter Pepper's ip address.*